 The financial assets classified as loans and receivables are initially measured at fair value, then subsequently carried at amortized cost.
 The Company's financial assets classified as loans and receivables include cash, accounts receivable, accrued interest receivable and mortgage receivable.

 Financial instruments classified as other financial liabilities are initially measured at fair value, then subsequently carried at amortized cost.
-Other financial liabilities include bank indebtedness, accounts payable, dividends payable and preferred shares.
+Other financial liabilities include bank indebtedness, accounts payable and dividends payable.

 3. Summary of significant accounting policies (continued)